MFDEV17/MFDEV17/README.md

 - ReduxJS / Redux Toolkit / RTK Query
 - PostgreSQL, a little bit MongoDB
 - Swagger
+- HTML / CSS (Prefer to use ready-made UI libraries and rarely write pure CSS styles)
 ##

 In the pinned repositories you can see my pet projects where all of the above technologies have been used to a greater or lesser degree